House Codes for Rental Property (Landlord Checklist)

 - Parking: A single-family or a two-family unit should have a minimum of 2 covered parking spaces per dwelling unit.
 If you own multiple dwelling units, a minimum of 1 parking space, 2 parking spaces, and 2.5 parking spaces are required for a single bedroom unit, two-bedroom unit, and three or more bedroom units respectively.
 The parking spots should be no farther than 200 feet from the property.

 The Federal codes for rental properties are concerned with the health implications to the tenants on the property.
 Lead paint and asbestos fibers are two major concerns that can cause health hazards if present on the property.
+Take necessary actions when your rental property or apartment is not upto code

 - Lead Paint

-Federal housing codes for a rental property requires the landlord to disclose the presence of lead paint on the wall in the building.
+Federal housing codes for a rental property require the landlord to disclose the presence of lead paint on the wall in the building.
 The US government bans the use of lead paint in 1978.
 But it is still present in millions of homes in the US, be it on the homes constructed before 1978 or below the layers of new paint on homes that have been renovated.
 The presence of lead in the rental property can cause serious health hazards to the tenants.
 Hence it comes under violation of the warranty of habitability.

 According to the Federal codes, you are required to furnish a disclosure form to your tenants regarding the presence of lead paint at your property.
 If you are aware of the lead paint and still fail to disclose it to tenants, you can be held liable for any damage or health hazard caused to the tenant.